20 Tips for giving feedback at work (best practices)

 1. Do it in private

-If you don’t regularly meet with the person you want to give feedback to, ask them if they have a quick minute to chat.
-Whenever possible, reference your discussion topics so the person comes to the meeting as prepared as possible.
-For example, you might say “Do you have 15 minutes to chat about the pricing presentation from yesterday?”
+If you don't often meet with the person, ask if they have a few minutes to talk.
+Let them know what you'd like to discuss so they can be ready.
+For example, you could say, "Do you have 15 minutes to chat about the pricing presentation from yesterday?"

 2. Be timely